Secondary suite: British Columbia

 After adopting legislation in 2009 to support secondary suites, Vancouver, British Columbia has become a leading city of their construction in North America.
 In the city, approximately a third of single-family houses have legally permitted secondary suites, many of which are laneway houses.
-The Housing Policy Branch of British Columbia's Ministry of Community, Aboriginal and Women’s Services published a guide for local governments to implement secondary suite programs called 'Secondary Suites: A Guide For Local Governments'.
+The Housing Policy Branch of British Columbia's Ministry of Community, Aboriginal and Women's Services published a guide for local governments to implement secondary suite programs called 'Secondary Suites: A Guide For Local Governments'.
 The current issue is dated September 2005.
 The intent of the guide is to "help local governments develop and implement secondary suite programs".
 It also highlights good secondary suite practices as well as providing practical information to "elected officials, planners, community groups, homeowners, developers, and others interested in secondary suites".

 Europe

-In German speaking countries a secondary suite is known as an Einliegerwohnung.
-In Norway, particularly in the bigger cities, it is quite common to build separate adjoined smaller flats for renting out.
-The owner of the main flat will rent out the smaller adjoined flats.
-In the United Kingdom, "granny flats" are increasing in popularity with one in twenty UK households (5%) having such a space already.
-Furthermore, 7% of householders say they have plans to develop this type of space in the future.
-Stated reasons for constructing these spaces was diverse with 27% of those surveyed making plans for older relatives, 25% planning for grown-up children, 24% planning to rent as holiday lets, and 16% planning to take in lodgers.
+In German speaking countries an interior secondary suite is known as an Einliegerwohnung.

+In the United Kingdom, "granny flats" are increasing in popularity with one in twenty UK households (5%) having such a space.
+7% of householders say they have plans to develop this type of space in the future.
+27% of those surveyed were making plans for older relatives, 25% were planning for grown-up children, 24% were planning to rent as holiday lets, and 16% were planning to take in lodgers.

+In Norway, particularly in the bigger cities, it is quite common to build separate adjoined smaller flats that the owner of the main flat will rent out.

 In Sweden, a friggebod is a small house or room which can be built without any planning permission on a land lot with a single-family or a duplex house.

 United States

 In the United States, secondary suites are generally referred to as accessory dwelling units or "ADUs".
 Zoning permissions and laws concerning accessory dwelling units can vary widely by state and municipality.
-Accessory dwelling units were popular in the early 20th century in the United States.
-ADUs became less common after WWII, however, when a shift to suburban development occurred and many municipalities banned ADUs through zoning regulations.
-With increases in the price of housing in many cities and suburbs, increased awareness of the costs of low-density car-oriented development patterns, and an increased need to care for aging Americans, many government entities and advocacy groups have increasingly supported ADUs.
+Accessory dwelling units were popular in the early 20th century in the United States, but became less common after WWII when a shift to suburban development occurred and many municipalities banned ADUs through zoning regulations.
+With increases in the price of housing in many cities and suburbs, increased awareness of the disadvantages of low-density car-oriented development patterns, and an increased need to care for aging Americans, many government entities and advocacy groups have supported ADUs.
 Some critics perceive ADUs to be a threat to the character of single-family residential neighborhoods.
+Several states have enacted legislation to promote accessory dwelling units.